Plesiomorphy and symplesiomorphy: Examples

 Elytra are a synapomorphy for placing any living species into the beetle clade, Elytra are plesiomorphic between clades of beetles, e.g. they do not distinguish the dung beetles from the horned beetles.
 The metapleural gland is a synapomorphy for placing any living species into the ant clade.

 Feathers are a synapomorphy for placing any living species into the bird clade, hair is a synapomorphy for placing any living species into the mammal clade.
 Note that some mammal species have lost their hair, so the absence of hair does not exclude a species from being a mammal.
 Another mammalian synapomorphy is milk.
 All mammals produce milk and no other clade contains animals which produce milk.
-Feathers, and milk are also apomorphies.
+Feathers and milk are also apomorphies.

 Discussion

 All of these terms are by definition relative, in that a trait can be a plesiomorphy in one context and an apomorphy in another, e.g. having a backbone is plesiomorphic between birds and mammals, but is apomorphic between them and insects.
 That is birds and mammals are vertebrates for which the backbone is a defining synapomorphic characteristic, while insects are invertebrates for which the absence of a backbone is a defining characteristic.

 Species should not be grouped purely by morphologic or genetic similarity.
 Because a plesiomorphic character inherited from a common ancestor can appear anywhere in a phylogenetic tree, its presence does not reveal anything about the relationships within the tree.
 Thus grouping species requires distinguishing ancestral from derived character states.

-An example is thermo-regulation in Sauropsida which is the clade containing the lizards, turtles, crocodiles, and birds.
+An example is thermo-regulation in Sauropsida, which is the clade containing the lizards, turtles, crocodiles, and birds.
 Lizards, turtles, and crocodiles are ectothermic (coldblooded), while birds are endothermic (warmblooded).
-Being coldblooded is symplesiomorphic for lizards, turtles, and crocodiles, but they do not form a clade, as crocodiles are more related to birds than to lizards and turtles.
-Thus using coldbloodedness as an apomorphic trait to group crocodiles with lizards, and turtles, would be an error, and thus it is a plesiomorphic trait shared by these three clades due to their distant common ancestry.
+Being coldblooded is symplesiomorphic for lizards, turtles, and crocodiles, but they do not form a clade, as crocodiles are more closely related to birds than to lizards and turtles.
+Thus using coldbloodedness as an apomorphic trait to group crocodiles with lizards and turtles would be an error, and thus it is a plesiomorphic trait shared by these three clades due to their distant common ancestry.